ZaidMinhas/Polygons/README.md

 <img src="Images/image2.png" width="300"/>

 This is the general procedure we will use to find the coordinates of any polygon.
 For an **n** sided polygon, find the solutions of the **nth** root of unity.
-Now we need to generalize the proceess of finding these solutions as easily as possible
+Now we need to generalize the proceess of finding these solutions as easily as possible.

 ## Finding the **nth** root of unity